Router Configuration

 - Supports SQLite3, PostgreSQL, MySQL

-- Each configuration stored as a record
+- Each configuration is stored as a record

-- Supports dynamic updates and hot reload
+- Supports dynamic updates and hot reloading

 -